-Journals in Canvas
+Journals in the LMS

 Journals allow students to create regular written or multimedia online posts that can viewed by the student and staff members in the subject.